fibo/fibo.github.io/_posts/2014-01-31-web-development-resources.md

 : finds you fast and reliable JavaScript CDNs that make your websites snappy and happy!

 [unpkg](https://unpkg.com)
-:unpkg is a fast, global content delivery network for stuff that is published to npm.
+: unpkg is a fast, global content delivery network for stuff that is published to npm.

 ### Site templates